Skip to content

 {}

-As traits are not allowed to have init() function, a contract inheriting a trait with any persistent state variables declared must initialize them by providing its own init() function.
+As traits are not allowed to have an init() function, a contract inheriting a trait with any persistent state variables declared must either provide its own init() function or declare contract parameters.

 trait Supe { omelander: Bool }